pysat/pysat/docs/new_instrument.rst

         return list_like

-This method is called by several internal pysat functions, and can be directly called by the user through the ``inst.remote_file_list`` command.
-The user can search for subsets of files through optional keywords, such as
+This method is called by several internal pysat functions, and can be directly called by the user through the :py:meth:`inst.remote_file_list` method.
+The user can search for subsets of files through optional keywords, such as:

 .. code:: python